-Key measures include upgrading to energy-efficient equipment and optimising operational practices, like improved server room layouts and temperature management to reduce energy usage.
+Reducing high-emission electricity demand can be achieved by strategies such as transitioning to renewable energy sources and enhancing energy efficiency.
+Key measures include upgrading to energy-efficient equipment and optimizing operational practices, like improved server room layouts and temperature management to reduce energy usage.

-Decarbonising the electricity supply through renewable energy represents the most significant opportunity for impact.
+Decarbonizing the electricity supply through renewable energy represents the most significant opportunity for impact.
 However, in many regions, grid capacity constraints limit the availability of renewable energy supply.
-Using on-site renewable energy generation (eg, solar panels) in combination with on-site energy storage can overcome this limitation.
-While this approach may involve higher upfront costs than sourcing renewable energy from third-party providers, it addresses grid limitations, minimises delays in construction timelines and ensures long-term energy resilience.
+Using on-site renewable energy generation (e.g., solar panels) in combination with on-site energy storage can overcome this limitation.
+While this approach may involve higher upfront costs than sourcing renewable energy from third-party providers, it addresses grid limitations, minimizes delays in construction timelines, and ensures long-term energy resilience.

-Another evolving relationship between data centres and low-carbon energy sources is that of large private sector data centre owners signing power purchase agreements with nuclear energy providers.
-This includes a mix of strategies such as upgrades to existing (ie, large) nuclear reactors and the potential restart of shut down plants.
-Some companies have expressed interest in future data centres being powered by purpose-built small modular reactors (on the potential of challenges of SMRs, refer to IEA [2025]).
+Another evolving relationship between data centers and low-carbon energy sources is that of large private sector data center owners signing power purchase agreements with nuclear energy providers.
+This includes a mix of strategies such as upgrades to existing (i.e., large) nuclear reactors and the potential restart of shut down plants.
+Some companies have expressed interest in future data centers being powered by purpose-built small modular reactors (on the potential of challenges of SMRs, refer to IEA (2025)).

-Additional effort is required to find lower-carbon equipment with longer lifespans that reduce the embodied emissions in data centre supply chains.
-Sustainable procurement practices, virtualising services and servers, and improving recycling practices can all reduce Scope 3 emissions from these sources but will require collaboration with third parties to achieve.
+Additional effort is required to find lower-carbon equipment with longer lifespans that reduce the embodied emissions in data center supply chains.
+Sustainable procurement practices, virtualizing services and servers, and improving recycling practices can all reduce Scope 3 emissions from these sources but will require collaboration with third parties to achieve.

-There is a notable opportunity to align decarbonisation and resilience efforts.
-The dual objectives of reducing transition and physical risk in data centres can be harmonised with specific strategies that reduce both simultaneously for reasonable costs compared to the potential costs of inaction.
+There is a notable opportunity to align decarbonization and resilience efforts.
+The dual objectives of reducing transition and physical risk in data centers can be harmonized with specific strategies that reduce both simultaneously for reasonable costs compared to the potential costs of inaction.